-Immerse yourself in nineteenth century Japan and join us as we explore Amy Stanley’s Stranger in the Shogun’s City: A Japanese Woman and Her World, finalist for the Pulitzer Prize in Biography, winner of the 2020 National Book Critics Circle Award, winner of the PEN/Jacqueline Bograd Weld Award for Biography, and shortlisted for the Baillie-Gifford prize.
-Teachers who sign up for one or both programs will receive a free copy of the book Stranger in the Shogun’s City and will be expected to read the book ahead of the programs.
+Teachers joined as we explored Amy Stanley’s Stranger in the Shogun’s City: A Japanese Woman and Her World, finalist for the Pulitzer Prize in Biography, winner of the 2020 National Book Critics Circle Award, winner of the PEN/Jacqueline Bograd Weld Award for Biography, and shortlisted for the Baillie-Gifford prize.

-Curl up in your chair and follow the extraordinary life of Tsuneno as she moves from a rural village to one of the largest cities in the world (Edo/Tokyo).
-Then join EARC seminar leader Tese Wintz Neighbor for an online book club, and share your thoughts about “the life of an ordinary yet extraordinary woman.”
+Participants followed the extraordinary life of Tsuneno as she moved from a rural village to one of the largest cities in the world (Edo/Tokyo), and then joined EARC seminar leader Tese Wintz Neighbor for an online book club.

-We are thrilled to follow up this book club with a conversation with the author.
-Professor Stanley will discuss how she was able to reconstruct Tsunemi’s life and world by letters, diary entrees and family papers.
+We were thrilled to follow up this book club with a conversation with the author.
+Professor Stanley discussed how she was able to reconstruct Tsunemi’s life and world by letters, diary entrees and family papers.

 About Stranger in the Shogun’s City: A Japanese Woman and Her World